SeXde/OVPN4ALL/README.md

 # OVPN4ALL
 ## _Create your own VPN server in seconds_

+OVPN4ALL is an open-source project whose main task is to facilitate the creation and administration of a VPN server.
+It has been build with *Sveltekit* and *Spring Boot*.

 ### Features:
 - VPN Server configuration
 - Create and manage users